 Remember, design is a process not an artifact.

 Design systems are fantastic for abstracting and codifying design decisions at scale—attention can rightfully be given to the problem at hand instead of (again) defining type scales or color palettes.

 However, with an overwhelming emphasis on design systems in many organizations, be careful not to fall prey to the above trap.
 It’s easier than ever to quickly produce design work that looks much more solid than its foundations may be.
 It’s faster than ever to skip important steps in our process and instead assemble some Lego blocks into work that appears sound.

 Of all the strategies I’d suggest to get the most from a critique session, this one is probably the easiest and most often overlooked.

 So how do we do this?
-Be specific about two things: what you’d like feedback on, and what you’re not looking for feedback on.
-Just as you should be considering the fidelity of the work you’re showing as a way to help align feedback with where you’re at in the process, go one step further and make explicit anything that may not already be clear.
+Be specific about two things: what you are looking for feedback on, and what you aren’t.
+Just as you should be considering the fidelity of the work you’re showing as a way to help align feedback with your stage in the process, go one step further and make explicit anything that may not already be clear.

 What colour of blue should I change this icon to?

 Is this icon clear and does it accurately represent what it does?

 The former question suggests that changing the color of the icon, and in fact changing it to a shade of blue, are the boundaries of valid feedback.
 That if you are suggesting something different, you are now actually providing unsolicited feedback.
 The second question, however, focuses on the actual challenge: the designer believes the icon may not be effective enough and is seeking her peers’ analysis and insights.